 We typically find this method to be 2-3x faster than typing.

 While we work on improving the quality of fully-automated machine transcription, you can leverage dictation as a time-saving technique.
 We support English, Spanish, French, Hindi and almost all other European & Asian languages.
 Please read this detailed guide on converting your speech to text using dictation.

 If you're unable to transcribe via voice typing, Transcribe's tightly integrated player & editor can still halve the time it would have otherwise have taken you switching between a media player and an editor, while juggling with a mouse and keyboard.

-You can slow the audio down, listen to it and just type along.
+You can slow the audio or video down, listen to it and just type along.
 Be sure to use the handy keyboard shortcuts mentioned in Step 4 to effortlessly control the audio playback to match your typing speed.

 Transcribe will auto-save every keystroke.
 The transcribed text is stored in your browser and is not sent to our servers.
 This data is persisted even if you restart your browser or computer as long as you don't clear your browser's cookies or cache.

 Be sure to explore the Templates feature using which you can set certain shortcuts to expand into longer words or sentences.
 For eg, you can set "S1:" to expand to "Speaker 1:" automatically, when you type "S1: ".

 You can also use the auto-loop feature to get the audio or video to automatically pause for a few seconds while you type and then resume, without you having to press pause and play each time.

 Using a foot pedal allows you to free up your hands to focus on typing while using your feet to control audio playback.
 If you do a lot of transcriptions or you're a professional transcriptionist, you can save yourself a lot of idle time using a foot pedal.
 Saving 2 seconds with every play/pause will quickly add up to a good increase in productivity, allowing you to hyper-optimize your workflow and do more transcriptions in less time.